zuozhenggh/learning-library/solutions-library/siebel-move-improve/setup/setup.md

 *   Create a Virtual Cloud Network (VCN)
 *   Establish Security List Rules for Siebel

+### Prerequisites
+* User with 'manage' access to Networking and Compute, compartment, marketplace access
+* SSH key

 ## **STEP 1**: Create a Sub-Compartment

 In this part of the lab, we create a sub-compartment to organize the resources we will create